 2. Tokyo Attractions Map - Must-Visit Areas & Highlights

-You may not have set foot in Tokyo yet, but chances are you've already heard of some of its most famous landmarks: the Tokyo Tower, the Shibuya Crossing, the Senso-ji Temple, the Ginza district, and the Tokyo Skytree.
-These landmarks are more than just places; they are living symbols of a city that blends old traditions with modern energy.
-Even before you arrive, Tokyo's vibrant rhythm and timeless charm are waiting to be explored and experienced in every moment.
+You may not have visited Tokyo yet, but chances are you've already heard of some of its most famous landmarks: The Tokyo Tower, the Shibuya Crossing, the Senso-ji Temple, the Ginza district and the Tokyo Skytree.
+These landmarks are more than just places; they are living symbols of a city where old traditions and modern energy blend seamlessly.
+Even before you arrive, Tokyo's vibrant rhythm and timeless charm are waiting to be discovered.

 Must-visit spots: